OfficeDev/open-xml-docs/docs/word/how-to-change-the-print-orientation-of-a-word-processing-document.md

 api_type:
 - schema
 ms.assetid: bb5319c8-ee99-4862-937b-94dcae8deaca
-title: 'How to: Change the print orientation of a word processing document (Open XML SDK)'
+title: 'How to: Change the print orientation of a word processing document'
 description: 'Learn how to change the print orientation of a word processing document using the Open XML SDK.' ms.suite: office